sarataha/configmirror-operator/README.md

 ## Design Decisions & Assumptions

 ### Assumptions Made
-- AWS infrastructure (EKS, RDS, ECR) is deployed via `infra` repo before installing the operator
+- AWS infrastructure (EKS, RDS, ECR) and External Secrets Operator are deployed via `infra` repo before installing the operator
 - All resources deployed in us-east-1 region
 - Operator works with or without database connection
 - ConfigMaps selected using standard Kubernetes label selectors
 - Operator requires cluster-wide permissions to watch multiple namespaces
-- Demo uses manual secret sync, production would automate this

 ### Design Decisions
-- Manually syncing RDS credentials from AWS Secrets Manager to keep things simple.
-In prod I'd use External Secrets Operator to automate this
+- Using External Secrets Operator to automatically sync RDS credentials from AWS Secrets Manager - keeps secrets updated without manual intervention
 - Using password-based auth for the database to keep the setup straightforward.
 IAM auth would be better for prod
 - Building only for linux/amd64 to keep CI builds fast.
 ARM64 support can come later if needed
 - The operator keeps running even without database access, which made testing way easier